-The proof-of-possession key is identified using the "ckt" claim, the COSE Key Thumbprint claim.
-This claim contains the value of the COSE Key Thumbprint encoded as a binary string.
+The proof-of-possession key is identified using the "ckt" member of the CWT confirmation claim "cnf".
+This member contains the value of the COSE Key Thumbprint encoded as a binary string.
 Instead of communicating the actual COSE Key, only the thumbprint is conveyed.
-This approach assumes that the recipient is able to obtain the identified COSE Key using the thumbprint contained in the "ckt" claim.
-In this approach, the issuer of a CWT declares that the presenter possesses a particular key and that the recipient can cryptographically confirm the presenter's proof of possession of the key by including a "ckt" claim in the CWT.
+This approach assumes that the recipient is able to obtain the identified COSE Key using the thumbprint contained in the "ckt" member.
+In this approach, the issuer of a CWT declares that the presenter possesses a particular key and that the recipient can cryptographically confirm the presenter's proof of possession of the key by including a "ckt" CWT confirmation method member in the CWT.

-The following example demonstrates the use of the "ckt" claim in a CWT as part of the confirmation method (with line breaks inserted for editorial reasons):
+The following example demonstrates the use of the "ckt" member in a CWT as part of the confirmation method (with line breaks inserted for editorial reasons):

-Section 8 registers the "ckt" claim and the confirmation method.
-The "ckt" claim is expected to be used in the "cnf" claim.
+Section 8 registers the "ckt" CWT confirmation method member.
+The "ckt" member is used in the "cnf" claim.

-5.6.
+5.7.
 COSE Key Thumbprint URIs